Accused killer, cannibal Mark Latunski released from jail so he can get psychiatric treatment

-"We've all had our issues, we're trying to work through them all and hopefully, hopefully we'll get through it.
-Probably never though," said Karl Bacon.
+"We've all had our issues; we're trying to work through them all and hopefully, hopefully we'll get through it," Karl Bacon said.
+"Probably never though."

-He says he believes there's enough evidence and is hopeful Latunski will see a trial.
+Karl Bacon told News 10 he believes there's enough evidence and is hopeful Latunski will see a trial.

-"If he thought he was gonna get free by doing the insanity thing, he was wrong.
-He's going to remain in custody until he's found competent.
-When he's found competent, he will be brought back up here and face trial," said Bacon.
+"If he thought he was gonna get free by doing the insanity thing, he was wrong," Bacon said.
+"He's going to remain in custody until he's found competent.
+When he's found competent, he will be brought back up here and face trial."

-He says he will wait however long it takes until the next time Latunski is brought before a judge.
+Bacon says he will wait however long it takes until the next time Latunski is brought before a judge.